Code-Institute-Submissions/SOlaCoder005-ba-mi-soro_AugResub/README.md

 3. Navigation Menu

-    - The navigation menu has been placed on the primary sites and the quiz sites to aid easier navigation for the user.
+    - The navigation menu has been placed on the primary and sub pages to aid easier navigation for the user.

     - The navigation menu is presented in a horizontal line on devices that have a screen width size larger than 800px.